blongden73/docs/_api/api-documentation.markdown

     - organization[]
   - Column Title: Description
     Rows:
-    - 'optional.
-List of user objects.
+    - 'optional|| List of user objects.
 Every object must include the `id` field.
 If the user already exists, all other fields are optional and only updated when present.
 If the user does not already exist, fields are required as described above in the "Create a user" API.

 '
-    - optional List of organization objects.
+    - optional|| List of organization objects.
 Every object must include the `id` field.
       If the organization already exists, all other fields are optional and only updated when present.
 If the organization does not already exist, fields are required as described above in the "Create an organization" API.